Deanna L. Shepherd

 I returned to the Washington, D.C. area to take the position of Chief, Division of Labor Relations, U.S. Patent and Trademark Office (USPTO).
 I served for over nine years, responsible for the agency's labor relations policy and as Chief Negotiator with three unions, utilizing partnership team skills in a litigious environment.
 I was also the agency's representative in related third party matters.
 Along with 14 other USPTO leaders, I completed the Maxwell Certificate Program in Advanced Public Administration, Syracuse University (with coursework completed in 1999).
 In addition, I was selected for the first PTO-wide Baldridge Assessment (self-assessment team) on behalf of the USPTO's Executive Committee.

-I was promoted to Chief of Employee and Labor Relations with the International Trade Administration, Bureau of Commerce, with responsibility for leading the full range of these two specialties for seven bureaus, including serving as the Administration's Chief Negotiator.
+I was promoted to Chief of Employee and Labor Relations with the International Trade Administration, Bureau of Commerce, with responsibility for leading the full range of these two specialties for five bureaus, including serving as the Administration's Chief Negotiator.
 In this capacity, I negotiated the first world-wide agreement for Commercial Service Officers and led joint labor-management training for employees and union representatives who traveled to Washington, D.C. from their diverse embassy locations.

 Finally, for three years prior to retirement, I was the Human Resources Director for the Economic Development Administration (EDA), in Commerce, responsible for the planning, development and administration of personnel management programs.